JupiterOne/playwright-aws-lambda/README.md

 # playwright-aws-lambda

-Support for PlayWright running on AWS Lambda and Google Cloud Functions
+Support for PlayWright running on AWS Lambda and Google Cloud Functions.

+NOTE: Currently only Chromium is supported.

 ## Install